Northern Sea Route: Economic effects

-The total traffic volume on the Northern Sea Route in 2022 was 34.034 million tonnes, slightly less than in 2021.
-Total number of voyages in 2022 was 2994, made by 314 vessels.
+The total traffic volume on NSR in 2022 was 34.034 million tonnes, slightly less than in 2021 with the total number of voyages in 2022 being 2994, made by 314 vessels.
 In the months from January to July, the number of voyages was higher than in 2021.
-280 voyages was made with LNG from the Sabetta port.
+280 voyages were made with LNG from the Sabetta port.

-The volume of cargo transported along the Northern Sea Route (NSR) in 2023 reached a historical maximum and amounted to 36.254 million tons.

-In 2023, the record for transit traffic in the waters of the Northern Sea Route was also broken; more than 2.1 million tons of cargo were transported.
+The volume of cargo transported along NSR in 2023 reached a historical maximum and amounted to 36.254 million tons.
+The record for transit traffic in the waters of NSR was also broken; more than 2.1 million tons of cargo were transported.